-Test Cuts: This is a service offered by Gotta Groove similar to Reference Lacquers in that they are used to ensure that the program material is translating to the phonograph medium in an acceptable manner.
+Test Cuts: This is a service offered by Gotta Groove for 12″ orders, similar to Reference Lacquers in that they are used to ensure that the program material is translating to the phonograph medium in an acceptable manner.
 However, instead of being a physical lacquer disc embodying the entire program material sent out for approval, instead only samples of the program are cut into a lacquer and then played back and recorded into a wav file to be emailed for approval.
 Neither test cuts or reference lacquers are a substitute for Test Pressings.

 Test Pressings: These are actual pressed records, but typically are the first time that records are being pressed from a set of Stampers.
 They are made from the same material as production records, and have the same groove information.
 They typically have labels which designate them as test pressings.
 They are the “final approval” mechanism before productions copies of a particular program are produced.

 Tip-On Jackets: This type of record jacket is commonly viewed as a deluxe upgrade.
 In this type of printing, the actual print is done on a separate sheet of text paper which is ultimately wrapped and glued to a thick corrugated core.
 Gotta Groove tip-on jackets use 30pt cores, and include matte or gloss lamination.

 UPC/Bar Code: As with most any consumer product, many records have bar codes.
 You can order these from GGR.
 If you have a bar code on your record at all (some records do not), it does need to be unique to that record — not the same as your CD release.
 Also, if you work with a distributor, most distributors prefer each color/variant of the same release to have its own unique bar code.